solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 ---

-This essay is about a topic that has been beaten to death already: how to make public tenderings of IT services, or software development.
+This essay is about a topic that has been beaten to death already: how to make public calls for tenders of IT services, or software development.
 There certainly is no lack of writings about how you can conduct a procurement, what to do and especially what _not_ to do.
-Here's my
-teaser: it's hopeless.
+Here's my teaser: it's hopeless.
 However well you prepare, whatever you will set as the criteria, there's always the possibility that your chosen IT supplier will not get the job done, and then you only have bad options.

 ![Damned if you do, damned if you don't](/img/public-tendering/damned-anyway.png)

-It is no guarantee of quality if the subcontractor is expensive.
+It is no guarantee of quality if the supplier is expensive.
 It only tells that they are preparing for a lot of extra work, or big profit margins.
-It's almost on the contrary, but a cheap subcontractor _might_ just have totally misunderstood the scope of what you're buying, or is otherwise delirious about their own abilities.
-It might help that you stick with a subcontractor that has a good track record, but then there is the risk that you're actually sticking with a total douchebag supplier out of fear of change.
-It's hard to assess the ability of your subcontractors when it's about IT.
+It's almost on the contrary, but a cheap supplier _might_ just have totally misunderstood the scope of what you're buying, or is otherwise delirious about their own abilities.
+It might help that you stick with a supplier that has a good track record, but then there is the risk that you're actually sticking with a total douchebag supplier out of fear of change.
+It's hard to assess the ability of your supplier when it's about IT.

 ## The fundamental problem